AdrienHeisch/sveltekit-add-decap/README.md

 ## Installation

-The following command will download and execute the sveltekit-add-decap.sh script from this repository.
+The following command will download and execute the install.sh script from this repository.
 Please review the script before running it.

 ```bash
 curl -fsSL https://raw.githubusercontent.com/AdrienHeisch/sveltekit-add-decap/master/install.sh | bash